Best UK eSIM for Business Travel and Digital Nomads

 Can I use UK eSIM for Uber and Citymapper?
 Absolutely.
 Both apps work perfectly over any UK mobile data connection.
 Citymapper is essential for navigating London’s public transport — it shows you tube delays, bus arrival times, and even which carriage to stand on for the best exit at your station.
 Uber works as normal, though in London you might also want to download Bolt or Free Now as backup options.

 Does UK eSIM work with Google Maps?
-Yes, and with Roami’s fast connections, you get real-time traffic updates, public transport schedules, and walking directions without any lag.
+Yes, and with Roami you get real-time traffic updates, public transport schedules, and walking directions without any lag.
 The auto carrier switching is particularly useful here because Google Maps uses a surprising amount of background data, and you don’t want to hit a slowdown when you’re trying to navigate through Bank station at rush hour.
+Multi-network switching keeps navigation apps responsive even when a single network would be congested.

 Conference and Event Connectivity